mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 layout: post
 ---

 The OS X Terminal opens up a world of powerful UNIX utilities and scripts.
 If you're migrating from Linux, you'll find many familiar commands work the way you expect.
-But power users often aren't aware that OS X comes with a number of its own text-absed utilites not found on any other operating system.
-Learning about these more esoteric programs can make you more productive on the command line and help you bridge the gap between UNIX and your Mac.
+But power users often aren't aware that OS X comes with a number of its own text-based utilites not found on any other operating system.
+Learning about these Mac-only programs can make you more productive on the command line and help you bridge the gap between UNIX and your Mac.

 <!--more-->